485 Main Street

 Due to COVID-19 our Open Studio schedule is abbreviated and by hourly appointment only.
 Register for open hours here.

 Fall Kill Clay Works (formerly Art Centro) is a community clay studio located at 485 Main Street, in the Middle Main neighborhood of downtown Poughkeepsie.
-We offer ceramics classes, private art studios, and a gallery space.
-We host classes, workshops, exhibitions, and community meetings.

 Print, Story, and

 635 Main Street

 The Historic Glebe House is located at 635 Main Street, at the eastern reaches of the Middle Main neighborhood of downtown Poughkeepsie.
 Constructed in 1767, this property is listed on the National Historic Registry, and is owned by the City of Poughkeepsie.
 The Glebe House is managed by Fall Kill Creative Works, and is home to our print, storytelling, and textile facilities.